clusterfk/chaos-proxy/README.md

 Use this information to configure your _service-under-test_ with relevant config for ClusterF*** in place of your _dependent-destination-service_.

 ### Example ###
-For example, you might configure your _service-under-test_ to point to an image service which has been _"ClusterF***'d"_ like so:
+For example, you might configure your _service-under-test_ to point to an image service which has been _"ClusterF***'d"_:

 **Service Under Test Example Configuration**